YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MAXTRIGNEST, Maximum trigger nesting level LLLL exceeded

-Trigger/Run Time Error: YottaDB/GT.M limits trigger invocation depth to LLLL.
+Trigger/Run Time Error: YottaDB limits trigger invocation depth to LLLL.

 Action: If you are sure that you do not have an application code bug or misfeature, reduce the depth of trigger invocation, possibly by consolidating triggers.